United Community Banks (UCB)

 Share Issuance

-- In December 2024, United Community Banks announced an all-stock transaction to acquire American National Bank for approximately $80 million.
-Under the terms, ANB shareholders will receive 1.650 shares of United common stock for each share of ANB common stock outstanding.
-This acquisition was finalized in 2025.
+- United Community Banks announced in December 2024 an agreement to acquire ANB Holdings, Inc. in an all-stock transaction valued at approximately $80 million, which involved ANB shareholders receiving 1.650 shares of United common stock for each of their ANB common shares.

 Outbound Investments